 Chosen by MaryAnne Golon, director of photography at the Washington Post

-“My photography collection consists primarily of black-and‑white prints of dark subjects like war, famine, poverty, and neglect.
+"My photography collection consists primarily of black-and‑white prints of dark subjects like war, famine, poverty, and neglect.
 For some visual relief, I approached Tom Mangelsen years ago to buy one of his images.
-When I chose this photo of a silverback gorilla running through the green mountains of Rwanda, he laughed and said, ‘Of all the photographs in my gallery, you have selected the only war picture!’
+When I chose this photo of a silverback gorilla running through the green mountains of Rwanda, he laughed and said, 'Of all the photographs in my gallery, you have selected the only war picture!'
 The silverback is charging a younger male who had shown interest in one of the females.
-I still find this image soothing.”
-Also check out these adorable photos of puppies photographed underwater.
+I still find this image soothing."
+Here are some more gorgeous animal photos you need to see.

 Photograph by Carolyn Drake, 2010